MicrosoftDocs/SupportArticles-docs/support/windows-server/virtualization/merge-checkpoints-with-many-differencing-disks.md

 ---
 title: How to merge checkpoints that have multiple differencing disks
-description: Describes different methods of merging checkpoints and their associated differencing disks with the related virtual machine. ms.date: 08/31/2022
+description: Describes different methods of merging checkpoints and their associated differencing disks into the related virtual machine. ms.date: 08/31/2022
 author: v-tappelgate
 ms.author: v-tappelgate